Your recovery is our mission.

 Spirituality and the search for life meaning are integral parts of treatment at The Recovery Village.
 Our primary goal is to help each client understand the causes of their substance abuse and find renewed meaning in a drug-free life.
 Individual therapy, group discussion and other reflective practices build a stable framework for sobriety that can continue long after treatment.

-At The Recovery Village, we believe spiritual programs heal the mind and body and set the stage for recovery.
+At The Recovery Village, we believe spiritual programming can help heal the mind and body and set the stage for recovery.
 That’s why we offer*:

-By participating in spiritual and life meaning activities during the rehabilitation process, clients cultivate a source of support, comfort and clarity that they can continue to practice outside our center.
-Private reflective activities, guided classes or spiritual communities can be useful for fostering this sense of meaning during the continual experience of recovery outside formal treatment.
+By participating in spiritual and meaningful activities during the rehabilitation process, clients can cultivate a source of support, comfort and clarity that they can continue to practice outside our center.
+Private reflective activities, guided classes or spiritual communities can be useful for fostering this sense of meaning during the continuous experience of recovery outside formal treatment.

-If you harbor any resentment or anger toward your loved one, you may want to consider the ways spiritual practices could help you, too.
-Meditative practices, journaling, devotionals, and other methods of contemplation can help you better understand and empathize with your loved one, and make it easier for you to move past any negative experiences you had with them when they were under the influence of substances.
+If you harbor any resentment or anger toward your loved one, you may want to consider ways spiritual practice could help you too.
+Meditative practices, journaling, devotionals and other methods of contemplation can help you better understand and empathize with your loved one.
+It may also make it easier for you to move past any negative experiences you had with them when they were under the influence of substances.

 Treating a substance use disorder can be the first step to finding new meaning and purpose in a life free from drugs and alcohol.
 If you or your loved one is struggling with addiction, The Recovery Village is here to help.
 With centers located across the country, our admissions team is ready to answer your questions and help you on the path to recovery.